Professor Sebastian Oltean

 - MBBS (1996) - “Iuliu Hatieganu” Medical School, Cluj, Romania

 - PhD (2004) – University of Nebraska-Lincoln, USA

-My research interests also include the study of alternative splicing in vivo, coordinated regulation of alternative splicing in physiology and disease as well as manipulation of splice isoforms choice for therapeutic goals.
-Alternative splicing is the main process that decides the diversity of proteins in our bodies.
-It is estimated that more than 90% of genes are alternatively spliced in humans and therefore this process affects all cellular properties.
+Alternative splicing is one of the main processes that decide the diversity of proteins in our bodies.
+It is estimated that ~94% of genes are alternatively spliced in humans and therefore this process affects all cellular properties.
 The function of the majority of splicing isoforms is not characterized yet.
-Numerous splicing isoforms have been associated with disease progression in recent years and there is much interest in understanding their contribution to pathogenesis and how this can be reversed.
+Numerous splicing isoforms have been associated with disease progression in recent years and there is much interest in understanding their contribution to pathogenesis and how this can be reversed for therapeutic purposes.

 Publications by category

 Publications by year